opethe1st/Myaml/notes.md

 Works right?
 Almost!
 So there is this condition - what happens when the line starts with `- `(a dash and three spaces?) this needs to become `-   `.
 Tricky.
 My find replace no longer works.
 So what can I do? new idea - first replace - `- ` with `#`(or some other special character) (this requires I am ignoring the comments, I am not currently doing this) and then replace the spaces at the begin of lines with `!`. and replace in order first. then replace `#` with the desired indent and `!` with `-` + ' '*desired indentSize

+commenting doesnt work

+key: value#valu - would be wrong